Medigap Plan F High Deductible Make Sense or Not?

 Never heard of the Medicare Supplement High Deductible Plan F?
 You’re not alone.
 Many have not.
 Similar information can be found in your “Medicare and You Guide Book” (2024 edition) on pages 75-78.
 The high deductible option is denoted as Plan F* and the details were available at the bottom of the page.

 If you live in specific areas of the country like Florida or even New York, it may be something to take a serious look at.
-Just remember, you have to satisfy a yearly deductible before the Medicare Supplement will start paying the portion of any Medicare approved claims.
+Just remember, you have to satisfy a yearly deductible before the Medicare Supplement will start paying any portion of any Medicare approved claims.
+That will be your “skin in the game” every year.

 How Does The Plan F High Deductible Work?